• From the Mixed-Up Files... > For Teachers and Librarians

 General Tips for a successful author/illustrator visit: Few experiences generate more reading and writing excitement than having a real live author interact with your students…. (read more)

-MUF Blog Posts on author visits: We’ve offered a great series of posts about author visits here at the Mixed-Up Files:
+MUF Posts on author visits: We’ve offered a great series of posts about author visits here at the Mixed-Up Files:

 Virtual Visits: Like to have an author visit your school or library but can’t manage the logistics of an in-person visit?
 There is another way… (read more)